BlueSquare23/web-lgsm/docs/faq.md

   - Answer: You can now run `./web-lgsm.py --passwd` to change the web admin user password for the web-lgsm.
 Simply run the script then enter the required prompts to update the web login password.
+    - Note: Using `./web-lgsm.py --passwd` is the ONLY way to change the main admin users password.
+All other users passwords (even other admin users) can be changed from within the web interface by an admin.

 2. Question: How do I enable the game server cfg file editor?
   - Answer: The cfg file editor editor can be enabled by setting `cfg_editor` to `yes` in the main.conf file.
-    - Note: The cfg editor is disabled by default for security reasons, for more information see, `docs/config_options.md`.
+    - Note 1: The cfg editor is disabled by default for security reasons, for more information see, `docs/config_options.md`.
+    - Note 2: Version 1.8 does not yet support the cfg editor for game servers in stand alone docker containers.

 3. Question: How do I enable the game server console commands Send button?
   - Answer: You can enable game server console commands by setting `send_cmd` to